 Should there be a special section to “vital signs obtained prior to EMS” that should be specially tagged?

 Review the FHIR mapping for Hospital capability.
 If this current mapping is correct when it will be kept, however it may potentially need to be under “observation”.
+Since the hospital capability

 Review the FHIR mapping for the Medications sections.
 There seem to have a combination of complex and simple uses for the FHIR structuring and we are unsure is it is appropriate to be mixing the two.